hashicorp/terraform-provider-google/website/docs/r/monitoring_notification_channel.html.markdown

 Notification Channels are designed to be flexible and are made up of a supported `type` and labels to configure that channel.
 Each `type` has specific labels that need to be present for that channel to be correctly configured.
-The labels that are required to be present for one channel `type` are often different than those requried for another.
+The labels that are required to be present for one channel `type` are often different than those required for another.
 Due to these loose constraints it's often best to set up a channel through the UI and import to Terraform when setting up a brand new channel type to determine which labels are required.